chronoss09/MSET9-EAC/README.md

 # About this mod
 ![PICTURE](https://github.com/chronoss09/MSET9---easy-and-colorful/blob/main/Capture.PNG)

-This mod use original file from the last version for [MSET9 exploit by Zoogie (v1.2c)](https://github.com/zoogie/MSET9), i added only color and get it more explicit for everyone and noob...
+This mod use original file from the last version for [MSET9 exploit by Zoogie (v1.2c)](https://github.com/zoogie/MSET9), i added only color and get it more explicit for everyone and/or noob...

 Official tutorial : [3DS Hacks Guide- MSET9](https://3ds.hacks.guide/installing-boot9strap-(mset9).html)